smoke-y/Hades/README.md

 # Hades

-### A very minimal RISC-V kernel which implements virtual memory, interrupts and system calls
+### A very minimal RISC-V kernel which implements virtual memory, interrupt handling and system calls

 ## Building
 You will need qemu and the gnu riscv64-unknown pipeline